 IR35 Guide - Disguised Employment

-Intermediaries Legislation, known as IR35, was introduced in 2000.
-It was intended to:
+Intermediaries Legislation, more commonly known as ‘IR35’, was originally introduced in 2000 and was intended to:

-Theses pages run through the IR35 basics, summarise your contract review options and should help form your own IR35 status opinion if you wish.
+These pages run through the IR35 basics, summarise the contract review options and should help in forming an IR35 status opinion.